 Numerous researchers have tackled these questions.
 They’ve reviewed records, conducted their own studies, and came to this conclusion: A full moon doesn’t cause an increase in these human behaviors.

-For example, if you visit Paris and have two unpleasant encounters with grumpy Parisians, you might come away thinking Parisians are rude.
+For example, if you visit a new city and have a few unpleasant encounters with locals, you might come away thinking that everyone from that city is rude.
 In coming to that conclusion, you’d be overlooking many positive or neutral interactions you had and focusing only on the negative ones.

 Because the moon’s cycles are known to influence natural phenomena like the tides, some cultures have developed a persistent — but mostly incorrect— belief that lunar phases also influence human emotions, behaviors, and health.